Halochkin/CustomWebComponents/Gestures/README.md

 - How much demand for additional gestures to your users
 - They do not conflict with the gestures of the operating system
 - How will you teach new user gestures
+### Discussion: advices how to use custom gestures.
+#### Avoid conflicts of your gestures with the system!
+If your app is designed to remap a standard gesture then it may confuse users.
+For love you need to avoid this.
+#### Do not duplicate the functionality of standard gestures with new ones.
+If you want to replace the standard gesture with your own, then most likely it will push the user away, because learning new gestures for the sake of one application is an occupation that not all users will decide on.
+#### Be careful with complex gestures.
+Leave the user an alternative way to perform an action with the help of interface elements, because even if the gesture will provide a more convenient and fast way, it is less obvious action, as it is not reflected in the graphical interface.
+#### Don't forget that the user is concentrating on the content.
+If you can perform an action, both with the help of a complex swipe, and with two or three clicks, it is more likely the user will prefer the second method, since it is more obvious.
+If the gesture system is complicated, the user will start thinking about how to control the application, not what he wants from it.

 ### Reference
 * [Pinch-zoom-gesture](https://developer.mozilla.org/en-US/docs/Web/API/Pointer_events/Pinch_zoom_gestures)
 * [Touch events](https://developer.mozilla.org/en-US/docs/Web/API/Touch_events)